Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the National Natural Science Foundation of China under Grant No.62301315, Startup Fund for Young Faculty at SJTU under Grant No.23X010501967, Shanghai Municipal Health Commission Health Industry Clinical Research Special Project under Grant No.202340010 and Wego Joint Lab.
+This work was partially supported by the National Natural Science Foundation of China under Grant No.62301315, Startup Fund for Young Faculty at SJTU (SFYF at SJTU) under Grant No.23X010501967, Shanghai Municipal Health Commission Health Industry Clinical Research Special Project under Grant No.202340010 and 2025 Key Research Initiatives of Yunnan Erhai Lake National Ecosystem Field Observation Station under Grant No.2025ZD03.
 The authors would like to thank the anonymous reviewers for their valuable suggestions and constructive criticisms.